fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

 Now, if you go to [https://localhost:8080](https://localhost:8080) in your local browser, you should be redirected to [https://localhost:8080/setup](https://localhost:8080/setup) where you can create your first Fleet user account.

+## Running Fleet with systemd

+See [systemd](./systemd.md) for documentation on running fleet as a background process and managing the fleet server logs.

 ## Installing and running osquery

 > Note that this whole process is outlined in more detail in the [Adding Hosts To Fleet](./adding-hosts-to-fleet.md) document.
 The steps are repeated here for the sake of a continuous tutorial.